leanstack-tech/slate/source/index.html.md

 > Make sure to replace `access_key_from_dashboard` with your API key.

 Leanstack uses access_token to give you access to the API.
-You can sign up here to create your own key [developer portal](http://example.com/developers).
+You can sign up here to create your own key [developer portal](https://leanstack.co/enterprise/signup) and retrieve your keys from the settings area.
+For test requests use sandbox key, for live requests use live keys.

 You can also provide a debug_id in your headers to leanstack.
 You can use this to debug requests if there are issues